 The important question: how much does it cost to travel the world for 2 years?
 Most of people are more curious about how much money it’s needed to travel the world, than actually how to do it.
 But actually, one thing depends on the other.
 If you don’t plan your trip around the world wisely, you won’t be able to predict how much it will cost.
 So the first tip is: when it comes to money, you must keep control of everything.

 We keep track of every penny we spend, from accommodation to water bottles, public bathrooms and lockers.
 There are plenty of Apps that can help you control your expenses, but we are old school, we take notes on our phone and send to each other via WhatsApp.
 Later on, Rob fill out the spreadsheets and voilà we have our travel budget control.
 By doing this we know when we can splurge and when we need to tighten the belt.

 So, how much does it cost to travel the world?
 In our second year as digital nomads we spent:

 - Insurance: USD 2,291

-Of course there are other expenses but the ones mentioned above takes the biggest chunk.
-The important number to share here is that on our second year travelling the world we spent a total of USD 17,515.
-What means that as a couple our daily cost of travelling the world was USD 47.98, USD 24 per person per day.
-This is freaking low, comparing to how many places we visited and experiences we had.
+Of course, there are other expenses but the ones mentioned above takes the biggest chunk.
+The important number to share here is that on our second year traveling the world we spent a total of USD 17,515.
+That means that as a couple our daily cost of traveling the world was USD 47.98, USD 24 per person per day.
+This is freaking low, compared to how many places we visited and experiences we had.

-Now let’s breakdown these figures!
-We were able to travel with such a low-budget because we’ve spent most of the year in Southeast Asia.
-There the food is dirty cheap and you can get amazing places to live for a fraction of what you would pay in Europe or USA.
+Now let’s break down these figures!
+We were able to travel with such a low budget because we’ve spent most of the year in Southeast Asia.
+There the food is dirty cheap and you can get amazing places to live for a fraction of what you would pay in Europe or the USA.
 Have a look into how much did it cost to travel the world by regions: